johnnyreilly/typescript-abstract-classes-and-constructors/README.md

 npx tsc --init
 ```

 This will give us a `tsconfig.json` file that will drive configuration of TypeScript.
-By default TypeScript transpiles to an older version of JavaScript that predates `class`es.
+By default TypeScript transpiles to an older version of JavaScript that predates classes.
 So we'll update the config to target a newer version of the language that does include them:

 ```json
     "target": "es2020",
     "lib": ["es2020"],
 ```

-We'll create ourselves a TypeScript file called `index.ts`.
+Let's create ourselves a TypeScript file called `index.ts`.
 The name is not significant; we just need a file to develop in.

 Finally we'll add a script to our `package.json` that compiles our TypeScript to JavaScript, and then runs the JS with node: